 Did your dimly lit centerpiece melt all over your dining table?
 There is no use scratching at it just to ruin that mahogany.
 "Instead, put a couple of ice cubes in a plastic bag, and let the bag rest on that stubborn wax," Yardan says.
 "The wax will become brittle, and you will be able to peel it off with a spatula or a credit card."

 For Your Hangover

-As great as the above tips are, why do this all yourself when you can have a lazy day nursing your hangover while eating leftovers and watching Love Actually for the fiftieth time?
-Call on the help of TaskRabbit—the perfect solution for you to sleep that hangover off and wake up to a spotless house.
+As great as the above tips are, why do this all yourself when you can have a lazy day nursing your hangover while eating leftovers and watching Love Actually for the 50th time?
+Call on the help of TaskRabbit—the perfect solution for you to sleep off that hangover and wake up to a spotless house.